Officers injured in attacks at Auburn prison, union blames policy

 Staff recovered a make-shift weapon sharpened on one end during a search of inmates’ cells following the incident.

-Six other officers were injured in the attacks and four were transported to ACH for treatment, including one officer who sustained a concussion and bite to his knee that broke the skin.
+Six other officers were injured in the attacks and four were transported to ACH for treatment, including one who sustained a concussion and a bite to his knee that broke the skin.

 In a statement, the union reiterated its argument that the elimination of solitary confinement in state prisons means that inmates now have much less incentive to obey the rules.